 That is when she came up with her brilliant idea: Begin her courses with stories that lead into software simulations as the solution.
 In this way, learners are first presented with a business problem that they can readily relate to.
 Then they see how the particular step-by-step procedures and a software simulation can successfully resolve the issue.

 For example, one of the features of Sarah’s new LMS is a data dashboard.
 The dashboard is easy to understand and simple to use.
-It has a set of real-time data analytics modules that include course completions, success rates per course/question/learner, and more.
+It has a set of real-time data analytics modules that include course completion, success rates per course/question/learner, and more.
 Because the dashboard is intuitive to use, Sarah knows that her learners will quickly understand how to use the features.
 However, now Sarah can use a story to explain when, where, and why the dashboard is valuable.

 To make an effective story, she’ll develop a short story that aligns with the workflow of her intended audience.
-In this case, she is targeting employees that have access the backend of the LMS, such as learning professionals, program administrators, and analytic specialists.
+In this case, she is targeting employees that have access to the backend of the LMS, such as learning professionals, program administrators, and analytic specialists.
 She makes sure to use enough details to make the story relevant and relatable.
 Here is her story.

 Ethan, an Instructional Designer, is at a team meeting for a new sales initiative.
 Marco, an executive, laments why his team doesn’t understand the new initiative, even though they all completed the required eLearning course.
 Rather than nodding in agreement, Ethan quickly launches the LMS dashboard right there in the meeting and provides Marco with key insights into what specific questions in the eLearning course his team is struggling with.
 Let’s explore what Ethan could show Marco using the new LMS to improve the outcomes that Marco is seeking.